 Corrective Action Plan: In an effort to maintain a desirable separation of duties, management has updated the policy by implementing controls whereas, the individual that creates a journal entry will not approve or post that journal.
 This was only available to limited staff at the Department of Finance and the policy has been made effective immediately.
-We are continuing to find these rare occurrences and reach out to those employees to follow Munis and system permissions.
-We also have to work with Munis to see if the names generated in the entry and posting area indeed denote no separation of duties.
+We are continuing to find these rare occurrences and restrict employees' access.